Why Your Drill Choice Matters in Woodworking

 Drill Bits for Woodworking

-Countersink bits: Create recesses for screw heads in one operation.
-Adjustable stops let you set depth precisely.
+Countersink bits: Create recesses for screw heads in a single operation.
+Adjustable-stop versions let you dial in exactly the right depth for a flush or plugged screw installation.

 Step bits: Multiple diameters in one bit.
-Great for enlarging holes and drilling sheet goods.
+Useful for enlarging holes to precise sizes and drilling in sheet goods where standard bits tend to catch and tear.

 Drill Maintenance Tips

-Lubricate the chuck: A drop of light oil on the chuck threads keeps it operating smoothly.
+Lubricate the chuck: A single drop of light machine oil on the chuck threads once in a while keeps the jaws operating smoothly.
+Over-lubricate and you’ll attract dust; under-lubricate and the chuck gets stiff and unpleasant.

 Common Drilling Mistakes in Woodworking

-Wrong speed for the bit size: Large bits need slower speeds.
-Running a 1″ Forstner bit at high speed burns the wood and dulls the bit.
+Wrong speed for the bit: Large-diameter bits need lower speeds.
+Running a 1-inch Forstner bit at the drill’s top speed burns the wood, dulls the cutting edges, and produces a hole with scorched walls.
+Slow down for big bits.

 Making Your Choice

-For most woodworkers, a quality 18V or 20V cordless drill from DeWalt, Milwaukee, Makita, or Bosch will handle every task for years.
-Buy the best you can afford—you’ll use this tool constantly.
+For the vast majority of woodworkers, a quality 18V or 20V cordless drill from DeWalt, Milwaukee, Makita, or Bosch handles every task you’ll encounter for years.
+Buy the best you can reasonably afford — this is a tool you’ll use on every single project.

-Whatever you choose, pair it with quality bits.
-A great drill with dull bits performs worse than a basic drill with sharp ones.
-Invest in brad point and Forstner bits for precision work, and keep them sharp.
+And whatever drill you choose, pair it with good bits.
+A quality drill with dull bits performs worse than a budget drill with sharp ones.
+Invest in a brad point set and a few Forstner bits for your most-used sizes, keep them sharp, and you’ll wonder why you ever tried to get by without them.